ecetsn/Implementing-Signal-Protocol/README.md

 No additional configuration is required for basic usage.
 Advanced users can explore configuration options in the settings file.

 ### Contributing
-We welcome contributions to enhance the Secure Chat System.
+I welcome contributions to enhance the Signal Protocol.
 If you have suggestions, bug reports, or code contributions, please follow our Contribution Guidelines.

 ### License
 This project is licensed under the MIT License.

-## Acknowledgments
+### Acknowledgments
 - This project was developed as part of the course requirements at Sabanci University.